This article appeared on Positively Positive.

 What is one precious gift you commit to offering yourself in 2018?

 It doesn’t necessarily have to be money related.
-It could be more time for yourself and some extra self-care, learning a new skill, practicing a new hobby or pursuing an old dream.
+It could be more time for yourself and some extra self-care, learning a new skill, practising a new hobby or pursuing an old dream.
 Magic is something you make!

 “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive.
 And then go and do that.
 Because what the world needs is more people who have come alive.” – Harold Whitman